-The dark night of the soul, the descent into destruction, suffering, and chaos may contain within it the hidden possibility of rebirth.
+The dark night of the soul, the descent into destruction, suffering, and chaos may contain the hidden possibility of rebirth.

-The dark night of the soul can be a zone of intense anguish where the will to live is challenged.
+The dark night of the soul can be a zone of intense anguish where meaninglessness ascends and will to live descends.
 It is also a zone where great transformation is possible.

 Carl Jung, in his study of alchemy, related the dark night of the soul to the “Nigredo.”
 Nigredo is an alchemical term for a condition of decomposition that was the first step in the transformation of base matter into the philosopher’s stone.

-The test I often recommend for separating what is truly valuable from what is false and superficial, is to ask yourself what you will remember well on your deathbed.
-The dark night of the soul is a deathbed of the ego, an invaluable chance to let go of the artificial and return to your essence.
-Consider this a propitious time to honor the dark night of the soul, and allow your True Will to rise phoenix-like from the ashes of your despair.
+The test I often recommend for separating what is truly valuable from what is false and superficial is to ask yourself: “What will I remember well on my deathbed?”
+The dark night of the soul is a deathbed for the false self, an invaluable chance to let go of conditioning and return to your essence.

 My Body is a Cage, a superb music video by Arcade Fire, expresses, at least for me, the transformative darkness of the dark night of the soul.